JorandG/ROS_Robots/README.md

 The WidowX Robot Arm Mark II is developped by Interbotix Labs' offering for the MX series of DYNAMIXEL Servos:

   <img width="677" alt="Widowx" src="https://www.trossenrobotics.com/images/PImages/widowx-a.jpg">

+## Usage

+To launch moveit and start planning the robot use the command

+'''roslaunch widowx_arm_bringup arm_moveit.launch'''

  # Installation

  To install the current version of the repository to your machine, change directory into the desired catkin workspace source directory, and clone the repository.
-After this, build the code using  (``` catkin_make```) in the workspace directory.
+After this, build the code using  ``` catkin_make``` in the workspace directory.

 # License